karendcl/SRI/ReadMe.md

 As we have previously mentioned, we have implemented a boolean model with fuzzy logic

 #### Boolean Model with fuzzy logic
-The second model implemented is an extension of the boolean model, which uses fuzzy logic to retrieve documents that contain a set of words.
+This model is an extension of the boolean model, which uses fuzzy logic to retrieve documents that contain a set of words.
 The fuzzy logic on a boolean model is based on the premise that a document can contain a word with a certain degree of membership, whereas in the pure boolean model, a document either contains a word or not.
 In this implementation, we use the TF-IDF values to calculate the degree of membership of a word in a document.